-We have all seen it.
-How many times have you gone to a restaurant and watched a couple not speak a word to one another?
-They stay married for the sake of being married and robotically go through the daily motions of life.
+We have all seen the signs a relationship is falling apart.
+How often have you gone to a restaurant and watched a couple not speak a word to one another?
+They stay married for the sake of being married and mechanically go through the daily motions of life.

 1. Lack of intimacy

-Lack of sex, intimacy, or touch is the first sign your relationship may be falling apart.
+Lack of sex, intimacy, or touch is one of the first signs of your relationship falling apart.
 Sex is the glue that cements your relationship as a couple.
 It’s special and sacred to just the two of you.
-It’s a powerful act of togetherness that keeps you centred and connected.
-Without sex and affection, the two of you have simply become good pals.
+It’s a powerful act of togetherness that keeps you centered and connected.

 2. Poor communication (or none at all)

-3. PDA is nonexistent
+3. PDA is non-existent

 If your public displays of affection have become public displays of separation, you may have cause for concern.
 Touch is driven by love.
 When you are in love, you want to touch your partner.

-When “Sweetheart,” “Honey,” and “Lover,” have been replaced with “Angela,” “Jack,” and “Stacey,” you might want to listen up.
-The way you are addressed by your partner speaks volumes.
+The way your spouse addresses you exudes signs your marriage is falling apart.
 Love elicits loving terms of endearment.
 Your boss should call you by name; your partner should not.